-- $\bullet$ $\hfill \hfill \hf$ - Composite State.
+- Composite State.
 Add a composite state to the diagram.
 All model elements that are subsequently placed on the diagram on top of the composite state will form part of that composite state.

-- Transition.
-Add a transition between two states selected using button 1 motion (from the originating state to the receiving state). - ( Synch State.
-Add a synchstate to the diagram. - Tag Submachine State.
-Add a submachinestate to the diagram. - Stub State.
-Add a stubstate to the diagram. - $\bullet$ $\hfill \blacksquare$ Initial.
+- Synch State.
+Add a synchstate to the diagram. - Submachine State.
+Add a submachinestate to the diagram. - 🔁 Stub State.
+Add a stubstate to the diagram. - Initial.
 Add an initial pseudostate to the diagram.